refraction-ray/iastu-hpc2-manual/administrators/toolchains/ansible.md

 ## CLI commands

 * `ansible-vault`, encrypt protected info by given password, used as `!value|eencrypted strings` in playbooks

 * `ansible-galaxy init`: create the directory structure for ansible roles

 * `ansible-playbook -e "var=value"`, overwrite var with highest priority

 * `-vv`: verbose mode

 * example: `ansible -i ~/hpc/hosts cn -m apt -a "name=iperf state=present" --become -K`

+* host pattern in ansible adhoc: [doc](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html).
+As quoted "You can refer to hosts within the group by adding a subscript to the group name", that is to say, the pattern is group[1:2] instead of c[1:2] as host names.

+  eg. ` ansible -i ./hosts cn[1:2] -m service -a "name=ganglia-monitor state=restarted" --become -K`

 ## Jinja Template Extension in Ansible